LewisWatson/carshare-ninja-pitch/PITCHME.md

 - Docker image available on dockerhub
 - Able to verify Firebase JWT Tokens
 - Currently restricting access based on JWT
+- Need to figure out where to host it

 #HSLIDE